AR-15 Charging Handles

-Many times, shooters have a particular method of operating their weapon; however, despite the technique you utilize, do not forget to avoid short stroking the rifle by tugging the handle completely backwards.
+Many times, shooters have a particular method of operating their weapon; however, despite the technique you utilize, do not forget to avoid short stroking the rifle by tugging the handle entirely backward.
 This is to prevent triggering a breakdown.
-In addition, avoid forward riding of the charging handle.
-Simply tug it completely back and let go.
+Also, prevent forward riding of the charging handle.
+Merely tug it completely back and let go.

-When you pull back your palm against the latch in a bladed manner, you are able to force back the bolt carrier without being concerned about your great motor skills; this is useful in circumstances of stress.
-This is the crudest and is extremely efficient.
-Simply pull it backwards and you are ready.
+When you pull back your palm against the latch in a bladed manner, you can force back the bolt carrier without being concerned about your great motor skills; this is useful in circumstances of stress.
+This is the crudest and is exceptionally efficient.
+Just pull it backwards, and you are ready.